theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause-syntax.md

 {: .box-tip}
 **Tip:** To check the syntax of the WHERE clause, click **[Load live preview]**.
 This way there is no need to run an extraction to see, if the syntax is correct.

-{: .box-tip}
-**Tip:** To increase extracting performance, make sure to place the indexed fields as the first selection filter operation in the WHERE clause.
-{% endif %}

 #### Syntax Rules
 {% if page.parent != "table-cdc" %}
 - Enter a space before and after the equal sign:<br>